Reference

 Under the new system, developers will pay a standardised contribution of $11,350 for each new home they deliver.
 They will also pay $114 per square metre of new commercial space or $57 per square metre of industrial space where developments are above a certain size.

-Introducing ICPs ensures that developers benefiting from the opportunities for more homes in these activity centres contribute to upgrades and add to the infrastructure, so these centres remain great places to live as more people call them home.
+The ICPs aim to ensure that developers benefiting from the opportunities for more homes in these activity centres contribute to upgrades and add to the infrastructure, so these centres remain great places to live as more people call them home.

-The new funding program will make it easier for councils and the Victorian Government to provide the right infrastructure upgrades in the right places to help activity centres remain great places to live as more people call them home.
+The new funding program intends to make it easier for councils and the Victorian Government to provide the right infrastructure upgrades in the right places to help activity centres remain great places to live as more people call them home.

 Councils will retain two-thirds of the funds for local infrastructure, and will pay one-third to the Victorian Government for state infrastructure.
 In cases where existing Developer Contribution Plans are in place, the payment for local infrastructure will be reduced.